Environment

 More on Environment

 Washington, DC – The House Appropriations Energy and Water Development and Related Agencies Subcommittee met yesterday evening to consider the Fiscal Year 2026 Energy and Water bill written by Chairman Chuck Fleischmann (TN-03).
 The bill was approved by the Subcommittee by a 10-5 vote, sending the bill to the full Appropriations Committee for consideration.
+Subcommittee passage is the key first step in the legislative process for the FY26 Energy and Water bill to become law.

 Washington, DC – U.S. Representative Chuck Fleischmann (TN-03) introduced the bipartisan Benton MacKaye National Scenic Trail Feasibility Study Act, which would authorize a study to designate a 287-mile trail linking Georgia, Tennessee, and North Carolina as a National Scenic Trail.
+A companion bill was introduced in the Senate by U.S. Senator Thom Tillis (R-NC).

 Rep. Chuck Fleischmann